 DPC Engagement: DPC has been actively supporting the Community Pantry in a variety of ways for many years.
 Since 2006, our congregation has provided general financial support for the pantry's programs, including a backpack food program for kids, which ensures that school-age children will have food over each weekend.
 DPC provided the resources for a cistern in 2011 to help nourish the Community Pantry's Hope Garden, which supplements the food given to families in need by providing fresh produce while also educating the public about health sustenance and enhancement.
 Through the Forward Together capital campaign, we provided the funding for the completion of the Hope Garden, which included the construction of two additional hoop houses for vegetables and a berm to provide wind protection from winds that at times can reach 50 mph.
 It also allowed for the purchase of fruit-producing trees, shrubs, and grasses, fill dirt and topsoil for areas inside the berm and hoop houses, irrigation equipment, Bobcat time, and project management for nine months to make the effort a reality.
 DPC members have been visiting the Community Pantry on an annual mission trip since 2010.

 United States and Central America

 About the Organization: Discovery Service Projects (DSP) is a faith-led organization whose volunteers travel to developing countries and areas in the United States afflicted by natural disasters to help build and repair churches, clinics, community buildings, school, and homes.

-DPC Engagement: DPC helps to support projects in areas that have suffered from a natural disaster, and our members have gone on a handful of trips in the past several years.
+DPC Engagement: DPC support projects in areas that have suffered from a natural disaster, and our members have gone on a handful of trips in the past several years.
 In early 2014, a group from our congregation traveled to Costa Rica with Discovery Service Projects to volunteer with Rice and Beans Ministry, a group that provides prayerful support and food to families living in poverty.
 This year's trips will be to Mexico and to the midwest United States to build tiny homes for the homeless.

 About the Organization: FISH provides emergency assistance with food, heating oil, shelter, clothing, and transportation to those most in need in Bucks County.